ttu/ruuvitag-sensor/README.md

 $ sudo apt-get install bluez bluez-hcidump
 ```

-Ruuvitag_sensor package uses internally _hciconfig_, _hcitool_ and _hcidump_.
+`ruuvitag-sensor` package uses internally _hciconfig_, _hcitool_ and _hcidump_.
 These tools are deprecated.
 In case tools are missing, an older version of BlueZ is required ([Issue](https://github.com/ttu/ruuvitag-sensor/issues/31))

 ### BlueZ limitations

-`Ruuvitag_sensor` package uses BlueZ to listen broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
+`ruuvitag-sensor` package uses BlueZ to listen to broadcasted BL information (uses _hciconf_, _hcitool_, _hcidump_).
 Implementation does not handle well all unexpected errors or changes, e.g. when the adapter is busy, rebooted or powered down.

 In case of errors, the application tries to exit immediately, so it can be automatically restarted.

 ## Bleak

-Bleak is not installed automatically with `ruuvitag_sensor` package.
-Install it manually from pypi.
+Bleak is not installed automatically with `ruuvitag-sensor` package.
+Install it manually from PyPI.

 ```sh
 $ python -m pip install bleak